DLR-FT/wasm-interpreter/pkgs/whitepaper/main.typ

 = Introduction
 This white paper provides an overview over our WebAssembly interpreter
 @our-repo.
-It Primarily serves to highlight and explain design decisions and the goals we aim to achieve.
+It primarily serves to highlight and explain design decisions and the goals we aim to achieve.

 The development of this project currently takes place as a joint effort between